Travel in Austria

 4. Maria Wörth Area:

 This area is on the southern shore of the lake and includes two small towns – Maria Wörth and Reifnitz.
 The tourist center is on a peninsula that juts out into the lake.
 In Maria Wörth, there are several ancient churches that are a popular pilgrimage site as well as a favorite place for Christian weddings.
-This area is considered one of the most beloved by visitors because it is almost completely surrounded by water.
+Visitors consider this area one of the most beloved because water surrounds it almost completely.
 Even Gustav Mahler, the famous composer, fell in love with the place and built a holiday villa there, not far from a small hut he used to write his compositions.
-Many of his works were written right here on the lake shore.
-Today, the hut serves as a small museum about the composer’s life.
+He wrote many of his works right here on the lake shore.
+Today, the hut houses a small museum about the composer’s life.
 Click for more information on Booking.com about recommended accommodations in Maria Wörth.

 Attractions Around Lake Wörthersee